Demonstration Farm Network

 Ultimately, agroforestry has the potential to be a low-tech, scalable farming practice that enhances farm profitability, ecological resilience, carbon storage, water quality, and rural job creation.
 These farms are directly managed by the Institute to ensure robust, science-based design, fieldwork, and education and improve long-term economic and ecological monitoring

-Apprentices harvesting black currents at a Savanna Institute demonstration farm in Illinois.
+Apprentices harvesting black currants at a Savanna Institute demonstration farm in Illinois.

 Visit a demonstration farm today!